Kur1sutaru/fantastic_databases_and_where_to_find_them/index.md

 * **By Tissue** - 	Browse and search all data by tissue
 * **Histology Image Viewer**	- Browse and search GTEx histology images
 * **Expression**
-              Multi-Gene Quer - Browse and search expression by gene and tissue Top 50 Expressed Genes - Visualize the top 50 expressed genes in each tissue Transcript Browser	Visualize transcript expression and isoform structures
+              Multi-Gene Query - Browse and search expression by gene and tissue Top 50 Expressed Genes - Visualize the top 50 expressed genes in each tissue Transcript Browser	Visualize transcript expression and isoform structures
 * **QTL**